-Concurrently with the execution of our collaboration with Merck, we entered into a stock purchase agreement with Merck for the purchase of 17,666,666 shares of our Series E convertible preferred stock, for an aggregate purchase price of approximately \$106 million.
-Under a letter agreement entered in connection with this investment, Merck has the irrevocable option to purchase, and if it does not, we have the irrevocable option to require Merck to purchase, an additional amount of our shares of our common stock pursuant to a private placement conducted in parallel with this offering, up to a limit of the number of shares that will result in Merck owning approximately 19.9% of our outstanding shares, at the same price per share as offered to the public.
-If Merck elects to extend the research phase of our collaboration until March 17, 2022, it has the option to purchase an additional \$5 million of our common stock at a price per share equal to the last closing price of our shares on the date it notifies us of its desire to exercise such option, and if Merck elects again to extend the research phase until March 17, 2024, it has an option to purchase another \$5 million of our common stock on the same terms; with both options subject to an overall cap on Merck's ownership interest of 19.9%.
+Concurrently with the execution of our collaboration with Merck, we entered into a stock purchase agreement with Merck for the purchase of 8,833,333 shares of our Series E convertible preferred stock, for an aggregate purchase price of approximately \$106.0 million.
+Under a letter agreement entered in connection with this investment, Merck has the irrevocable option to purchase and, if it does not, we have the irrevocable option to require Merck to purchase, an additional amount of our shares of our common stock pursuant to a private placement conducted in parallel with this offering, up to a limit of the number of shares that will result in Merck owning approximately 19.9% of our outstanding shares, at the same price per share as offered to the public.
+If Merck elects to further extend the research phase of our collaboration until March 17, 2024, it has the option to purchase an additional \$5.0 million of our common stock at a price per share equal to the last closing price of our shares on the date it notifies us of its desire to exercise such option, with such option subject to an overall cap on Merck's ownership interest of 19.9%.